chanslouie/foreCalc/README.md

 # foreCalc
-to properly calculate the forecaste value, input values from keyboard must "checked" in order for the inputs to be entered
+to properly calculate the forecasted value, input values from keyboard must "checked" in order for the inputs to be entered